-The Trust sells 4 types of nestboxes of which the components are all cut but need putting together.
+The Trust sells 4 types of nestboxes for which the components are ready cut, but need putting together.
 We pride our selves on producing nestboxes to a high standard for sale to the general public and for our own use.
 The right person will have knowledge and experience of using hand tools, wood work and happily work as part of a small team taking pride in their work.

 Please reply by email to email@example.com for an application form.

 Weekly Volunteers generally come in 1 or 2 days a week, covering tasks such as aviary cleaning, car cleaning, woodwork, fieldwork, and grounds maintenance.